Dshcherbyna/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 and
 [Information Reporting interface](http://www.openmobilealliance.org/release/LightweightM2M/V1_1_1-20190617-A/HTML-Version/OMA-TS-LightweightM2M_Core-V1_1_1-20190617-A.html#6-4-0-64-Information-Reporting-Interface).

-We will use "Debug Terminal" widget
+We will use "Debug Terminal" widget.
+To add this widget to your dashboard, you should:

+{% include images-gallery.html imageCollection="rpc" showListImageTitles="true" %}

+You can now input your commands in the ThingsBoard RPC debug terminal.
+For example, let's type "DiscoverAll" command to know what versions there are on the client for objects.

+{% include images-gallery.html imageCollection="rpc-command" %}

+**Please, note:** after refreshing the page, all commands will be removed.

 #### Read Operation